Nomunbileg1/Bayesian_Final_Project_May_the_code_be_with_you/README.md

 ### FinBERT Evaluation

+We fine-tuned FinBERT's classification head on the financial tweet-domain labeled data.
+We compared the fine-tuned model with the base model on the test set.
+Metrics: per-class F1, macro-F1, accuracy, and confusion matrix.

 | Model | Accuracy | Macro F1 |
 |---|---:|---:|
 | Base FinBERT | 0.7303 | 0.6690 |